natgo/wt-wiki-scraper/wikitext-transpiled/ground/M42%20(Japan).md

 {{tankMobility|abMinHp=710|rbMinHp=442}}

 This tank can go about 72 km/h forwards and -20 km/h backwards.
 Either way, it's fast.
-Being built with neutral steering and lighter than the M41A1.
-It should take no difficulty to get out of a situation in a pinch.
+Being built with neutral steering and lighter than the [[M41A1 (Japan)|M41A1]], it should take no difficulty to get out of a situation in a pinch.

 === Modifications and economy ===
 {{Specs-Economy}}